Do you want to stand out in Amazon Search results? Let’s face it, it’s a tough world with stiff competition in every product niche on Amazon.

 Of the hundreds of our customers I’ve spoken with, they all have a variation of the same problem: negative feedback spoils the ratings you want to be at the top.

 That’s where your seller account optimization comes in — remove negative feedback, hence increase your buy box share time and consequently sales.

 Previously, there was this Seller Rating metric, which was an overall score of customer experience related to each seller.
 It has recently been removed from all Seller Central accounts.
 It did have a high impact on the Buy Box once, but it’s no longer relevant.

 However, your most recent feedback plays the greatest effect on the Buy Box, thus your sales.
 We’ve seen how sellers underestimate their feedback score and its influence on your sales.

-Sometimes we observe that it’s even faster.
+Sometimes even faster.